midu16/must-gather-singleton/README.md

 To run the container and wait for completion

-> podman run --rm -d --name must_gather_singleton-x -v /path/to/target/kubeconfig:/root/.kube/config:z -v /tmp/apps/must_gather_singleton/spoke-1/:/apps/must-gather/:z quay.io/namespace/must-gather:VERSION
+> podman run --rm --name must_gather_singleton-x -v /path/to/target/kubeconfig:/root/.kube/config:z -v /tmp/apps/must_gather_singleton/spoke-1/:/apps/must-gather/:z quay.io/namespace/must-gather:VERSION

 To run the container and return to the command line